Intestinal worms: causes, symptoms and treatment

 Sightsavers works closely with GiveWell to deliver cost-effective treatments that protect children from schistosomiasis and intestinal worms.

-Our work with Givewell
+Our work with GiveWell

 Find out about other diseases we treat